Tom Hanks’s son Chet says he did not have a ‘strong male role model’ growing up

 Chet Hanks rants against vaccines despite father Tom Hanks and mother Rita Wilson’s serious Covid illness

-Tom Hanks’ son Chester has claimed that he did not have a “strong male role model” while growing up.
+Tom Hanks’s son Chester has claimed that he did not have a “strong male role model” while growing up.

 During Tuesday’s (16 February) episode of his YouTube channel Hanx Fit, the 31-year-old, commonly known as Chet, spoke about growing up as Hanks’s child.